fxxk3rrth4ng/songSearch/README.md

 # songSearch

-* this site is powered by GitHub Pages, and iTunes OpenAPI by Apple.
+* this site is powered by GitHub Pages, and iTunes Search API by Apple.

 * this site is for personal school final project.